-An introductory course with emphasis on the technical and aesthetic foundations of digital photography, including camera functions, composition, and presentation of work.
-A digital
+An introductory course emphasizing the technical and aesthetic foundations of digital photography, including camera functions, current printing practices, and presentation of work.
+A digital single-lens reflex camera is required.

 ART 3081 Sculpture I

 Prerequisite: ART 1030 or permission of Department Head.
 An introduction to additive, subtractive, replacement, and modeling sculpture techniques and methods.
 Attention will be given to three dimensional studies of human anatomy.